 Nearly one billion people live on $2.00 or less per day.
 This course is designed to introduce students to the causes, constraints, contexts, and potential solutions associated with poverty and economic development.
-Although this class is an economics course, helpful insights from anthropology, political science, ethics/worldview, psychology, sociology, history, etc. are incorporated into the presentations and discussions to capture the multi-dimensionality (i.e. holistic nature) and complexity of economic development.
+Focus is placed on the application of microeconomic theory and statistical analysis to understand causes of poverty and critically evaluate poverty alleviation policies in low income countries.

 Teaching